-- 2. Your Local Election Official sends you a blank Absentee Ballot, either by email, fax, website link or postal mail. - 3.
-You fill in the ballot, then submit the voted ballot to your Local Election Official by the deadline.
-Depending on the state, you may be able to submit the voted ballot by email or fax, but postal mail is accepted in all states.
+2. Your Local Election Official sends you a blank Absentee Ballot, either by email, fax, website link, or postal mail.

+3. You fill in the ballot, then submit the voted ballot to your Local Election Official by the deadline.
+Depending on the state, you may be able to submit the voted ballot by email, or fax, or by online upload, but postal mail is accepted in all states.

-5. HOW DO I REGISTER TO VOTE OR REQUEST A BALLOT AS A US CITIZEN LIVING ABROAD?
+6. REG-2: HOW DO I REGISTER TO VOTE OR REQUEST A BALLOT AS A US CITIZEN LIVING ABROAD?

-A US citizen can register to vote from abroad while living, working or traveling overseas by submitting one federal registration form.
+A US citizen living (or working or traveling) outside the US can submit a one-page form, the Federal Post Card Application (FPCA), to register to vote and request their ballot.
 As an overseas voter, you will also need to send in the same form in subsequent years to request your ballot for every calendar year in which you wish to vote.